ianrenton/home-meteogram-display/README.md

 1. Ensure you have python version >= 3.8 installed
 2. Clone the repository from Github
 3. Install the required dependencies by running `pip install -r requirements.txt`
-4. Copy or rename the `.env.example` file to `.env`
+4. Copy or rename the `config.yml.example` file to `config.yml`
-5. Edit `.env` in your preferred editor.
+5. Edit `config.yml` in your preferred editor.
 You will need:
     * A Met Office Datapoint API key.
 These are free, but you need to create an account.
 [Instructions can be found here](https://www.metoffice.gov.uk/services/data/datapoint/api).
     * Your location code.
 There is unfortunately no nice public list of these, so you will have to use your API key to look it up.
 [The documentation for this is here](https://www.metoffice.gov.uk/services/data/datapoint/uk-locations-site-list-detailed-documentation).
 I found the easiest way was to fetch the complete list of locations by calling `http://datapoint.metoffice.gov.uk/public/data/val/wxfcs/all/json/sitelist?key=YOUR_API_KEY` and searching through the results for my town.
 6. Make any other adjustments to parameters in `.env` based on the climate of your location and your personal preferences, then save it.